-Deepening Our Commitment to Truth and Reconciliation
+Deepening Our Commitment to

 We are all called and responsible for becoming more informed and active Allies and Treaty Partners with the Indigenous Community as we strive to live more deeply our commitment to Truth and Reconciliation.